Kenneth Chesebro: Legal work

-Working as an outside advisor, Chesebro wrote three memos to Jim Troupis, a former Wisconsin judge and a lawyer with the Trump campaign.
+Working as an outside advisor, Chesebro wrote multiple memos to Jim Troupis, a former Wisconsin judge and a lawyer with the Trump campaign.
 The first memo is dated November 18, the second is dated December 6, and the third is dated December 9, 2020.
-The three memos outlined a plan to give the 2020 election to Donald Trump.
+A fourth memo, addressed to Trump lawyer Rudy Giuliani, is dated December 13, 2020.
+The memos outlined a plan to maintain Trump's position as president after his first term expired on January 20, 2021.

 Focused on challenging the Wisconsin vote, Chesebro argued in the November 18 memo that "the Presidential election timetable affords ample time for judicial proceedings."
-He asserted that January 6 was the only deadline that mattered for settling a state's electoral votes and used the 1960 Hawaii election as an example of a competing slate of electors.
+He asserted that January 6 was the only deadline that mattered for settling a dispute over a state's legal slate of electoral votes.
+Citing the 1960 United States presidential election in Hawaii as an example of a competing slate of electors, Chesebro suggested that the Trump campaign should submit their own electoral certificates in Wisconsin on December 14 in preparation for the scenario that a court decision, or a "state legislative determination", is made in their favor.

 The New York Times first revealed the November 18 and December 9, 2020, memos on February 2, 2022.
 The December 6, 2020, memo was not made public until Trump's federal indictment in the 2020 election interference case on August 1, 2023.
 The Times called the December 6 memo "a missing piece in the public record of how Mr. Trump's allies developed their strategy" to overturn the election.

-The strategy was to have Trump–Pence electors in six allegedly contested states submit alternate slates of electors in hopes that Pence would count them.
 The December 6 memo expanded Chesebro's scope beyond Wisconsin into a national strategy.
-In it, Chesebro said he believed the strategy was "constitutionally defensible" but acknowledged that the Supreme Court might rule against it and said he was "not necessarily advising" it.
-Nevertheless, the memo was written with a sense of urgency to act.
-The main topic of the December 6 memo was "Important That All Trump-Pence Electors Vote on December 14."
-Chesebro concluded the memo saying "Given the possible upside of having the Trump-Pence electors meet to vote on December 14, it seems advisable for the campaign to seriously consider this course of action and, if adopted, to carefully plan related messaging."

-Chesebro's objectives were to focus the public's attention on alleged "electoral abuses by the Democrats" and to "buy the Trump campaign more time to win litigation that would deprive Biden of electoral votes and/or add to Trump's column".
+The strategy was to have Trump–Pence electors in six allegedly contested states submit their own "alternate" slates of purported electoral certificates in anticipation that Vice President Mike Pence would claim unilateral authority to count the votes in his role as President of the Senate.
+Chesebro stated that he believed the strategy was "constitutionally defensible" but acknowledged that the Supreme Court might rule against it and said he was "not necessarily advising" it.
+The memo was nevertheless written with a sense of urgency to act, its title being "Important That All Trump-Pence Electors Vote on December 14."
+Chesebro concluded the memo in stating that it "seems advisable for the campaign to seriously consider" his suggested course of action.
+Chesebro believed that his plan would focus the public's attention on alleged "electoral abuses by the Democrats" and to "buy the Trump campaign more time to win litigation that would deprive Biden of electoral votes and/or add to Trump's column".